Wu Yi (Three Kingdoms)

-Wu Yi (吴懿, died 237) courtesy name Ziyuan was a Chinese military general of the state of Shu Han in the Three Kingdoms period of China.
+Wu Yi (died 237), courtesy name Ziyuan was a Chinese military general of the state of Shu Han in the Three Kingdoms period of China.
 His younger sister, Empress Mu, was the empress consort of Shu's founding emperor, Liu Bei.
 Wu Yi had a younger relative, Wu Ban, who also served as a general in Shu.

-The Sanguozhi recorded Wu Yi's name as 吴壹 instead of 吴懿 due to naming taboo (Sima Yi's given name was 懿).

 Life

 As information about Wu Yi's life was initially lost over the course of history, Chen Shou did not write a biography for Wu Yi in the Records of the Three Kingdoms (Sanguozhi) in the third century.
-By the fifth century, Pei Songzhi managed to recover some information about Wu Yi's life and he added it as annotations to Chen Shou's Sanguozhi.
+However, Chen Shou still annotated some information about his life to his appraisal in Yang Xi's Ji Han Fuchen Zan (季漢輔臣贊; pub.
+241) found in the volume 45 of the Sanguozhi.

 Wu Yi was from Chenliu Commandery (陳留郡), which is around present-day Kaifeng, Henan.
 Wu Yi lost his father while he was still young.
-However, his father was a friend of Liu Yan and so he along with his entire family accompanied Liu Yan into Yi Province (covering present-day Sichuan and Chongqing) around 188 when the latter was appointed as the Governor of Yi Province by the central government of the Eastern Han dynasty.Wu Yi was also in-laws with Liu Yan, as his younger sister married Liu Mao, Liu Yan's son.
+However, his father was also a friend of Liu Yan therefore along with his entire family accompanied him into Yi Province (covering present-day Sichuan and Chongqing) around 188 when the latter was appointed as the Governor of Yi Province by the central government of the Eastern Han dynasty.
+Wu Yi was also in-laws with Liu Yan, as his younger sister married Liu Mao (劉瑁), Liu Yan's son.

 Following Liu Yan's death in 194, Wu Yi continued serving under Liu Zhang, Liu Yan's son and successor as the Governor of Yi Province.
 Liu Zhang appointed him as a General of the Household (中郎將).
 Between 212 and 214, when the warlord Liu Bei attacked Liu Zhang in an attempt to seize control of Yi Province, Wu Yi fought on Liu Zhang's side and led troops to fight Liu Bei's forces at Fu County (涪縣; in present-day Mianyang, Sichuan).
 However, he surrendered to Liu Bei after being defeated.